Reach far more people than a keynote or workshop with this high-impact, cost-effective event that shows your people they’re not alone.

 Our past clients include institutions across North America.

-We’ve invested in more powerful equipment and a more flexible platform for 2019 and 2020, making our upcoming events the best yet.
+We’ve invested in more powerful equipment and a more flexible platform for 2021 making our upcoming events the best yet.

 Our team is hitting the road this fall across Canada and the USA with our pop-up installations.
 Inquire today for availability.